theobald-software/theobald-software.github.io/_includes/_content/en/bapis-and-function-modules/parameters.md

 {: .box-note }
 **Note:** Parameters that are predefined by SAP are displayed in a light grey font. <br>
-If you want to disable these parameters, activate the checkbox next to the parameter and don't enter a value. <br>
+To disable these parameters, activate the checkbox next to the parameter and leave the field empty. <br>
-When a value is entered, the checkbox is automatically activated.

 #### Add Structures as Parameters (2)